What Goes Where - Recology American Canyon

 Effective January 1, 2021, treated wood (any wood that has been treated with a chemical preservative to protect the wood against attacks from insects, microorganisms, or fungi) is considered hazardous waste per California State law.
 Recology is no longer able to haul treated wood waste.

-For information about the quantities accepted at our facility, Contact us.
-Find out how to properly dispose of your mattresses, bulky, hazardous, and electronic & universal items below:
+Find out how to properly dispose of your hazardous, and electronic & universal items at our facility: